pgxman/pgxman/spec/pgxman.yaml.md

 ## Example

-Here's an example of a PGXManFile that illustrates the usage of these fields:
+Here's an example that illustrates the usage of these fields:

 ```yaml
 apiVersion: v1